mertkantaroglu/house-rental-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the project.
+We would like to thank Microverse for the project.

 [Design guidelines](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) provided by [Murat Korkmaz](https://www.behance.net/muratk) on Behance.